 after being browsed.

-Stems: Woody and succulent, green to dark red, easily broken, no thorns.
-Broken
+Stems: Woody, green to dark red, easily broken, no thorns.
+Broken branches fallen

 Toxic / Danger: No.

 USDA hardiness zones: 9-11.
 Hardy to 25°F after becoming established.